manojmanivannan/home-ai-controller/README.md

 ```bash
 make run
 ```
-2. Access the API documentation at http://localhost:8001/swagger.
+2. Access the API documentation at http://localhost:8001/swagger. or UI at http://localhost:8501 to chat interactively.

 #### Running without docker-compose:
 1. `make venv` to prepare virtual env